 If an architect or designer requests a specific product or SKU that is not yet included, is 9Wood able to create that for them?

 Yes!
-We have cut sheets from all our AutoCAD files from which we can create a custom Revit model with a turn around in less than a week typically.
+We have cut sheets from all our AutoCAD files from which we can create a custom Revit model with a turnaround in typically less than a week.

-What kind of feedback are we hoping to hear from these Revit models from 9Wood?
+What kind of feedback are we hoping to hear about these Revit models from 9Wood?

 If an architect or designer encounters issues using these Revit files, what would you recommend they do?